ReDASers/CODASPY-2022-Deception/deep learning/README.md

 * `lr` - The ADAM learning rate to use
 * `max_grad_norm` - The threshold used for gradient clipping.
 * `weight_decay` - The weight decay value to use
-* `dropout_rate` - The droupout value to use before the linear layer
+* `dropout_rate` - The dropout value to use before the linear layer
 * `batch_size` - The batch size to use between optimizer steps

-To load training parameters from a json file, run
+To load training parameters from a JSON file, run

 ```
 python train_model.py --config [JSON FILE PATH]